TheArtOfPour/taop-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-@todo : add button for ingredient inputs
+@todo : "add" button for ingredient inputs